Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

   > **Note**
   >
-  > This feature supports Tizen 4.0 and higher for Mobile and Tizen 5.0 and Higher for Wearable.
+  > This feature supports Tizen 4.0 and Higher for Mobile and Tizen 5.0 and Higher for Wearable.

 - Sending and processing commands